marcussampar/solid/README.md

-# Estudos dos principios do SOLID #
+# Estudos dos princípios do SOLID #

 Principio do SOLID: